andjadenic/Neural-Hidden-Markov-Model/README.md

 # Word and tag embeddings
 Both words and tags are mapped into D-dimensional space.
 Those embeddings are later used to form model parameters.

-Tag embedding is a simple neural network made out of a single fully connected linear layer, followed by a ReLU activation function, defined in [models/tag_embedding.py](https://github.com/andjadenic/Neural-Hidden-Markov-Model/blob/master/models/word_embedding.py).
+* Tag embedding is a simple neural network made out of a single fully connected linear layer, followed by a ReLU activation function, defined in [models/tag_embedding.py](https://github.com/andjadenic/Neural-Hidden-Markov-Model/blob/master/models/word_embedding.py).
+* Word embedding vectors derived from a Convolutional Neural Network (CNN), using D convolutional kernels and max pool, defined in [models/word_embedding.py](https://github.com/andjadenic/Neural-Hidden-Markov-Model/blob/master/models/word_embedding.py).
+This allows the model to automatically learn lexical representations based on prefix, suffix, and stem information about a word.

 # Model architecture
-Assumed underlying model is [Hidden Markov Model](https://web.stanford.edu/~jurafsky/slp3/A.pdf), commonly used for the POS tagging task.
+[Hidden Markov Model](https://web.stanford.edu/~jurafsky/slp3/A.pdf) is assumed to be the underlying model, commonly used for the POS tagging task.

 In the POS tagging task, hidden states are tags and observed states are words.
 Model parameters, transition and emission probability matrices A and B, are learned during training and used for inference.

+## Transition architecture

+## Emission architecture
+The emission probability of producing the word `v` given the tag`k` is computed as a normalized scalar product of the embedded word `v` and the embedded tag `k`:
+$$
+P{word_v | tag_k} = embedded(word_v) * embedded(tag_k)
+$$

+# Training

+# Inference

+# Utils